AndersPihlblad11/CI_P2_SG/README.md

 6. As the site owner, I want to keep the user engaged.
 7. As the site owner, I want users to enjoy the site.

+## Design

+### Design Choices
+The webpage was designed to have a simplistic retro gaming experience.

+### Fonts
+The fonts I used were Courier New for the body and Press Start 2P for headings.
+I used Google fonts to extract both.